JWB65/GDS/README.md

 	uint16_t layer; // Layer in the GDSII database to which the polygon belongs

-	gds_bbox bbox; // Bounding box of the polygon
+	gds_bbox bbox; // Bounding box of the polygon in database units } gds_polygon;
-} gds_polygon;
 ```
 The `layer` member of the structure identifies the GDS layer number the polygon belongs to.